KSAH-42/RabbitOM/README.md

 ➡️ The current implementation is only based on the .net Framework 4.8

-➡️ RTP H264 and RTP HVEC the new implementation is actually in progress
+➡️ RTP H264 and RTP HEVC the new implementation is actually in progress

 # How to receive raw rtp packets using the rtsp client ?